 Why does your friend have a big smile on his face every time you see him?
 It could be because he’s a blue collar worker and growth in that sector is occurring at the fastest rate since 1984.
 In fact, there are now more blue collar job openings than white collar job openings.

-This hot labor market is increasing wages and, since we’ve already talked about the minimal debt associated with choosing an apprenticeship over going to college, that’s a lot of dough they are able to spend or save however they like.
+This hot labor market is increasing wages with many jobs earning 6 figures and, since we’ve already talked about the minimal debt associated with choosing an apprenticeship over going to college, that’s a lot of dough they are able to spend or save however they like.

 Now, we can even quantify just how happy they are.
 A survey from Express Employment Professionals and Harris Poll called “The State of Blue Collar America” sampled blue collar workers to get a feel for their current attitudes.
 The results were impressive: